tainacan/tainacan-docker/README.md

 - All plugins and themes are in the `www/wp-content` folder.
 Add any extra plugins or themes there.
 - After editing code, enter the respective directories in `src` to commit your changes.
-For more information about environment configuration, see the [documentation](https://github.com/tainacan/tainacan-wiki/tree/master/dev).
+For more information about environment configuration, see the [documentation](https://tainacan.github.io/tainacan-wiki/#/?id=tainacan-wiki).

 ---

-# Tainacan Docker

 ## Português